Establishment and Care of Woody Ornamentals

 Importance of timing

 Timing will also be influenced by the soil environment.
 If planted in February or March, roots may regenerate slowly because the soil is cold and wet.
-Planting in spring's warmer soil conditions is most critical for plants, such as scarlet oak, dogwood and hawthorn, that tend to regenerate roots slowly.
+Planting in spring's warmer soil conditions is most crucial for plants that tend to regenerate roots slowly, such as scarlet oak, dogwood and hawthorn.

 The planting process